VincentLindsay/Enterprise-SOC-Home-Lab/Developing virtual environment/README.md

 * I Set up the VM as a Workstation that will be added to the domain later.

-# Booting up Ubuntu Machines (SIEM, & SOC Workstation)
+# Booting up Ubuntu Machines
+* This lab will use Ubuntu for the SIEM, & SOC Workstation.
 * For the SOC Workstation, I chose Ubuntu client since most of the SIEM, and security tools will utilize GUI web applications to navigate the consoles.
 * I obtained the ISO from the downloads page for Ubuntu desktop.